KrzychuGit/spring-jokes-app/README.md

 # spring-jokes-app
-Projekt from Spring 5 course.
+Project from Spring 5 course.